linker3000/MeshBop/README.md

 # MeshBop

-A simple auytomated messaging service and Web-based terminal for Meshtastic, written as a set of Node-RED flows.
+A simple automated messaging service and Web-based terminal for Meshtastic, written as a set of Node-RED flows.

 A 'weekend project' that got a bit out of hand!